-If you are not able to see us, there are a few things you can try to manage the pain until you can.
-It is unclear at this point when normal service will resume.
+If you are not able to see us quickly, there are a few things you can try to manage tooth pain until you can.
 If you have a swelling on your face or difficulty swallowing, this requires urgent professional attention so don't be afraid to contact us for advice.

 Pain from teeth